If you're planning to travel outside the UK, your travel health needs will depend on your individual situation. This includes:

 - tick-borne encephalitis

-Additionally, you might have to pay for the following vaccinations if they're only required for travel purposes:
+Additionally, you might have to pay for the following vaccines if they're only required for travel purposes:

 - hepatitis B